Tim advises and represents major clients across a wide range of commercial issues.

-Tim appears as counsel for clients in all courts as well as in commercial arbitrations, and has appeared as junior or leading counsel in the High Court and Court of Appeal, as well as junior counsel in the Supreme Court of New Zealand.
-He provides realistic and clear advice in relation to significant and complex private and public law issues, including competition law, economic regulation, statutory and contractual interpretation, tort law and trusts.
+Tim appears as counsel for clients in all senior courts as well as in commercial arbitrations.
+He has appeared as leading counsel in the High Court and Court of Appeal as well as junior counsel in the Supreme Court of New Zealand.

-- for Telecom (now Spark) in relation to significant Commerce Act proceedings alleging taking advantage of substantial market power in telecommunications markets.
-This included acting successfully in relation to the Commerce Commission’s appeal to the Supreme Court as the leading New Zealand authority on section 36 of the Commerce Act
+- Represented Telecom (now Spark) in relation to significant Commerce Act proceedings alleging taking advantage of substantial market power in telecommunications markets.
+This included acting successfully in relation to the Commerce Commission’s appeal to the Supreme Court, resulting in the leading New Zealand authority on section 36 of the Commerce Act.